berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 one game) correctly, and prove that our code is right.
 Let's see how "if it compiles, you can ship it" can be real.

+The code used in this article is available as [a gist].

 # The tennis kata with dependent types

 # Types, types, types